soulim/q/README.md

   1. The browser extension (add-on).
   2. The host application.
   3. A configuration file.
-  4. Scripts, or bertter to say executables, *you* write to do anything *you* like with URLs and pages received from the browser.
+  4. Scripts, or better to say executables, *you* write to do anything *you* like with URLs and pages received from the browser.

 The extension does nothing more than provides a human-friendly interface to